kpcs/brightwheel-interview/README.md

 ## Setup

 After downloading this repository onto your local machine, you can start this server by navigating to the project folder and running `node app.js`.
 The application will default to using port `3000`.
-(In a real-world situation, this would not be hard-coded but would rather live in an environment variables file.)

 To send requests to the API, you can use an application like Postman.
 Thus, you can send API requests like: `GET localhost:3000/status`.